divagr18/googlerag/Explanation.md

 **Token Counting Logic**: The system uses OpenAI's `tiktoken` library to count tokens accurately.
 If that fails, it falls back to a character-based approximation (4 characters per token).
 This ensures documents that can fit comfortably in modern LLM context windows are processed directly.

-**Agno Agent Architecture**: The Agno agent uses Groq's GPT-OSS-20B model for speed while maintaining good quality.
+**Agno Agent Architecture**: The Agno agent uses Gemini's 2.5 flash model for speed while maintaining good quality.
 It processes each question by combining the full document context with specific instructions, ensuring comprehensive answers without the overhead of retrieval systems.

 #### **Mode D: Full RAG Intelligence Pipeline** (~5-45 seconds)